dariowouters/ts-fmod-plugin/README.md

 For any sound mods you want to add you have to copy the (usually located in `/sound/truck/`) `<sound_mod_name>.bank` and the `<sound_mod_name>.bank.guids` files from the mod to the `ts-fmod-plugin` folder, and then open the `selected.bank.txt` file in a text editor and change the text in the file to the filename of the mod (without the file extension).<br>
 So for example if the sound mod files are named `sound_mod.bank` and `sound_mod.bank.guids` you have to change the text in the `selected.bank.txt` file to `sound_mod`.

+You can load multiple sound banks at the same time by having the sound banks in selected.bank.txt each on a new line.
+These sound banks will be loaded top to bottom.
+If multiple sound banks include the same sound event it will only load the event from the first sound bank.

 Now you can load the game and the sound should work when you start your truck.

 ### Some extra info